 - Increase trust: You can create multi-step forms using conditional logic to show different pages based on the answers users provide.
 This ensures you only collect the information you need, making users more confident by not handing over too much personal data.

-How to Create a Multi-Step Form in WordPress
+How to Create Multi-Step Form in WordPress: Step-by-Step Guide

-WPForms is the most beginner-friendly form builder on the market.
-It gives you the ability to create a WordPress form for almost any purpose without needing to code.
+WPForms is the most beginner-friendly form builder on the market and is active on over 5 million websites.
+It gives you the ability to create a WordPress form for almost any purpose without code.
 For instance, you can create registration forms, signup forms, survey forms, and more.

 It comes with an easy drag and drop form builder and various form templates to make creating your forms a breeze.